- You might have noticed that the Office app comes preinstalled with Windows 10 on your PC.

 - Open Start.

-- Right-click on My Office and click Uninstall.
+- Right-click on Office and click Uninstall.

-2: Uninstall My Office with a PowerShell
+3. Uninstall Office with PowerShell

 - Right-click on Start and open PowerShell (Admin).

 - In the command line, copy-paste the following command and press Enter.

 - After it’s done, restart your PC and look for changes.

 This should do it.
 There’s another way to clear all bloatware from your Windows 10 machine, and we explained it in this article.
 Make sure to give it a look.

 Also, we welcome your feedback in the comments section below.
 We look forward to hearing from you.